FHIR/sql-on-fhir-v2/README.md

 # SQL on FHIR 2.0

-This is second attempt to standardize SQL on FHIR.
+This specification standardizes SQL persistence and HTTP operations on FHIR.

-First was done in 2018 - [here](https://github.com/FHIR/sql-on-fhir/blob/master/sql-on-fhir.md).
+First attempt - done in [2018](https://github.com/FHIR/sql-on-fhir/blob/master/sql-on-fhir.md) -  was not successful due to coupling that was too tight to a particular database implementation.
+Learning from this, this renewed attempt aims to be applicable to all common relational databases (Postgres®, MS SQL Server®, Oracle DB®, etc.) that support JSON.

 ## Motivation

-More and more health care data available in FHIR, people want to use this data for reports, analytics, quality metrics and applications.
+HL7 FHIR® is fantastic at unlocking access to healthcare data, but at the same time the resources-based model poses a challenge to established tooling that works with relational data.
+While one way to deal with this is to perform an [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) process to convert/flatten the data, this approach has its drawbacks.
+This specification aims to enable existing relational knowledge and tooling to be applied to FHIR in a more direct fashion.

+Doing so will enable usecases in reporting, analytics, quality metrics, and healthcare applications.

+Specifically:
+* SQL is a well-known query language with a large user and tooling base;
-* Modern databases support json datatype natively (Postgres, Oracle, MySQL, MSSQL, Mongo).
+* Modern databases support json datatype natively (Postgres®, Oracle DB®, MySQL®, MSSQL®, MongoDB®);
-* New SQL standard (ISO 2016) introduced json path/query
+* New SQL standard (ISO 2016) introduced json path/query support
-* First attempt failed
+* -> all ingridients necessary for success

 **demo:**